sodafoundation/documentation/content/guides/developer-guides/orchestration/_index.md

 ### Points to remember

 1. `name` should always prefix with `opensds`.
-Ex: "`opensds.provision-volume`"
+Ex: `opensds.provision-volume`
 2. Follow Mistral workflow syntax
-3. All the required parameters for the respective actions should be listed under 'input' tag
+3. All the required parameters for the respective actions should be listed under `input` tag
-4. Actions are defined under '`tasks`'.
-Note that the action name should always be prefixed with '`opensds`'.
+4. Actions are defined under `tasks`.
+Note that the action name should always be prefixed with `opensds`.
 Ex: `opensds.create-volume`
 5. Every action/tasks will list their own input parameters.
 This is the subset of the 'input' list defined under 'main'
 6. If the output of one task is input for the other task, provide that variable name under 'publish'
-7. You can define the task being called '`on-success`' or '`on-failure`'
+7. You can define the task being called `on-success` or `on-failure`
-8. If the output needs to be sent to the caller of the workflow, it can be published under '`print_status`'
+8. If the output needs to be sent to the caller of the workflow, it can be published under `print_status`

 #### Example of action (create_volume.yaml)